Caramel Drip Cake

 Make this caramel ahead of time or save leftovers!
 Once it’s made, wrap the bowl with plastic wrap or cover the top of the plastic bottle and store in the fridge for up to 3 weeks.

-Make your frosting ahead of time too or save any leftover frosting.
-It can be stored in an airtight container in the fridge for up to a month, or in the freezer for up to 3 months.
+You can also make your frosting ahead of time or save any leftover frosting.
+It can be stored in an airtight container in the fridge for up to a month or in the freezer for up to 3 months.
 Be sure to give it a good stir once it thaws to get the consistency nice and smooth again.

 If you cut into the cake and have leftovers, use any remaining frosting to cover the cut section to keep it moist and store in the fridge for up to a week.